A short review on the maximum clique problem algorithms with classical, AI, and quantum methods: Maximum Clique Problem

+Given that the exact solution of the MCP is computationally hard one would decide to use \textit{heuristic approach} in order to find a suitably good solution instead of a proven one.
+That is to find a big enough (maximal) clique, and hope that the size of this clique would be close to the size of a maximum clique.
+This approach is driven by the fact that some real-world problems require finding a big enough clique and do not need a proof of optimality.
+But this approach is also hard by itself, as it is proven, that even approximating the clique number is hard\cite{haastad1999clique}.
+This means that, opposed to other problems, such as the Knapsack Problem or the metric Traveling Salesman Problem, where there are effective constant-factor approximation algorithms, the approximation of MCP cannot be such effective.

-The decision formulation of MCP, as stated in the introduction, was first shown to be NP-complete in the seminal work of Karp \cite{karp1972reducibility}.
-Thus, its optimization variant, i.e., MCP, where the goal is to find a clique of the largest possible size, is NP-hard.
-The state-of-the-art of the best-known polynomial-time approximation algorithm is due to \cite{feige2004approximating} which yields an approximation ratio of $O(N(\log \log N)^2/(\log N)^3)$.
+The state-of-the-art of the best-known polynomial-time approximation algorithm is due to Feige\cite{feige2004approximating}, which yields an approximation ratio of $O(N(\log \log N)^2/(\log N)^3)$.
 The approximation ratio is the ratio between the size of the maximum clique and the size of the solution output by the algorithm.
-In \cite{engebretsen2003towards}, however, the authors showed that the MCP is not approximable within a factor of $n/2^{O(\log N)/\sqrt{\log \log N}}$ under the assumption that NP$\subseteq$ ZPTIME($2^{O(\log N)(\log \log N)^{3/2}}$).
-An improved result shows that the MCP is not approximable within $n^{1-\epsilon}$, with $\epsilon > 0$, unless P=NP \cite{zuckerman2006linear}.
-In \cite{chitnis2013fixed} it is established that unless NP$\subseteq$ SUBEXP, for any $0<\delta<1$ there exists a constant, that depends by $\delta$, i.e., $F(\delta)>0$, such that the MCP has no Fixed-Parameter Tractable (FPT) optimum approximation with ratio $\rho(OPT) =OPT^{1-\delta}$ in $2^{{OPT}^{F}} poly(|\mathcal{V}|)$.
-Finally, in 2020 the authors in \cite{doi:10.1137/18M1166869} showed that there is no nontrivial FPT approximation algorithm for MCP.
-More precisely, there is no $o(OPT)$-FPT-approximation algorithm for MCP (for an updated summary on MIS, we remind to \cite{marino2023large}).
+In Engebretsen et al.\cite{engebretsen2003towards}, however, the authors showed that the MCP is not approximable within a factor of $N/2^{O(\log N)/\sqrt{\log \log N}}$ under the assumption that NP$\subseteq$ ZPTIME($2^{O(\log N)(\log \log N)^{3/2}}$).
+An improved result shows that the MCP is not approximable within $N^{1-\epsilon}$, with $\epsilon > 0$, unless P=NP\cite{zuckerman2006linear}.

+In Chitnis et al.\cite{chitnis2013fixed} it is established that unless NP$\subseteq$ SUBEXP, for any $0<\delta<1$ there exists a constant, that depends by $\delta$, i.e., $F(\delta)>0$, such that the MCP has no Fixed-Parameter Tractable (FPT) optimum approximation with ratio $\rho(OPT) =OPT^{1-\delta}$ in $2^{{OPT}^{F}} poly(|\mathcal{V}|)$.
+Finally, in 2020 the authors in Chalermsook et al.\cite{doi:10.1137/18M1166869} showed that there is no nontrivial FPT approximation algorithm for MCP.
+More precisely, there is no $o(OPT)$-FPT-approximation algorithm for MCP (for an updated summary on MIS, we refer to Marino et al.\cite{marino2023large}).

+Research in this direction came up with an interesting approach, which in the last decade has obtained attention from the scientific community and has been barely mentioned in the reviews\cite{bomze1999maximum, wu2015review}: the hidden clique problem (HCP), or planted clique model.
+It has received a great deal of attention and has become a hallmark of a research area that is now called the study of statistical-computational gaps.
+These are the regimes where a signal is detectable or recoverable yet believed to be intractable for polynomial-time algorithms.
+A common strategy to provide evidence for such a gap is to prove that powerful classes of efficient algorithms are unable to solve the planted problem in the (conjecturally) hard regime.